As you pass the Abitur, every year many students ask themselves again. Two ex-students, who have already done it, give tips.

 How did you look at the topic of exam anxiety and how did you deal with exam pressure?

 Annika Block: My exam was very large, but was always just before the examination there, so I could relax briefly, which has brought a lot.
 Iven John: Exam anxiety sounds like panic to me.
 One is usually panicked with the unknown.
 Yes, the questions and tasks to be faced are uncertain, but if you prepare to the point where you think “I know my way around”, then you are in the matter and no matter which question comes up, the whole thing can not be completely unknown.
 I have accordingly Respect After exams, one can never rule out a certain unknown, but to speak of fear and to persuade oneself of that, that can only be bad.

 Any tips for today's test subjects?

 Iven John: Ask yourself: Do you know what it's about?
 Can you reproduce the core elements?
 Yes?
 Then you don't have to be afraid, do you?
 You know the topic?
-Right?
+Correct?
 It is something else with the pressure.
-There only helps: Recognize the pressure source.
+The only thing that helps: Recognize the pressure source.
 A German proverb says so nicely: "Danger recognized, danger averted."
 True to the motto, I think about what constitutes the pressure and meet the source accordingly.
 So: take it easy is only half as wild!

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).
 Or for a little more directly an entire book or eCourse with this text buy, read on.